 You walk through some most pleasant countryside down into the valley of Wheeldale Beck starting from by the side of the Mallyan spout Hotel in Goathland village.

-The path is a bit of a rocky-muddy scramble in places, so take care!
+The path is a bit steep and a rocky-muddy scramble in places, so take care!

 Eventually Mallyan Spout is reached.